 - (1) Both flexible and rigid pavements are commonly adopted in road tunnels.
 If rigid road pavement is to be adopted, the design should be such that it could facilitate efficient reconstruction of the pavement using precast rigid pavement panel.
-In that connection, the sizes of the pavement panel should be standardized as far as practicable and precise as-built construction record should be provided. - (2) Structural slabs inside the road tunnels should not be used as the running surface.
-Concrete wearing slab or bituminous surfacing should be provided on top of the structural slabs of the tunnel. - (3) When designing the approach carriageway to road tunnel including the toll plaza, the heavy traffic load due to frequent acceleration and deceleration of vehicles should be properly addressed in the pavement design of the carriageway. - (4) Where concrete pavement is to be adopted in a road tunnel, an additional clearance of 0.1m should be provided on top of the designed minimum vehicular vertical clearance of 5.1m as specified in Transport Planning & Design Manual (TPDM) [14] to cater for future overlaying of bituminous surfacing. - (5) The ceiling of carriageways should be painted in black with inorganic paint.
+In that connection, the sizes of the pavement panel should be standardized as far as practicable and precise as-built construction record should be provided. - (2) Structural slabs inside the road tunnels should not be used as the running Page 14 of 24 surface.
+Concrete wearing slab or bituminous surfacing should be provided on top of the structural slabs of the tunnel.

+- (3) When designing the approach carriageway to road tunnel including the toll plaza, the heavy traffic load, due to the vehicles' frequent acceleration and deceleration, changing lane and braking on up/down-ramp, should be properly addressed in the design of the pavement and of any covers and gratings on the carriageway, in particular cut-off drains. - (4) Where concrete pavement is to be adopted in a road tunnel, an additional clearance of 0.1m should be provided on top of the designed minimum vehicular vertical clearance of 5.1m as specified in Transport Planning & Design Manual (TPDM) ^[14] to cater for future overlaying of bituminous surfacing. - (5) The ceiling of carriageways should be painted in black with inorganic paint.
+The paint shall be incombustible. - (6) The damage of bituminous road pavement in tunnels due to water seepage should also be avoided.